 Is that karma or cosmic balance for the lucky way in which we claimed the 2005 FA cup?
 2005 not only saw us win our last trophy in lucky circumstances it also saw the start of an era where we lose our captains shortly after they get the armband.

 We lost Vieira to a club more willing to offer him and his dodgy knees a longer deal.
 We lost Henry to ambition.
 We lost Cesc to a discovery of a questionable genetic sequence and we lost Gallas to mental illness.

-It looks like curse has a little time left to run as Van Persie is looking likely to push for a move away despite his emotional attachment to Arsenal and his family having put roots down in London.
+It looks like the curse has a little time left to run as Van Persie is pushing for a move away despite his emotional attachment to Arsenal and his family having put roots down in London.
 I hoping that this summer will lead to a turn in fortunes, that Van Persie will stay and our luck extends beyond just pipping the scum to 3rd place.

 Before the good luck kicks in as well as retiring our 9, 18 & 27 shirts maybe we should temporarily give Van Persie the number 18 shirt as then no-one will want to buy him and give Squillaci the armband.
 That should balance a few things out.

 Thanks for reading!
 Please comment on this post, subscribe by email, share with friends and follow me on twitter (@thedanielcowan).

 Advertise your business here!
 Click here for details .